 In an effort to provide some baselines for our fitness levels here in Omaha, fitness tests are offered monthly for interested PAX members.
 The test is modeled after the new Army Combat Fitness Test with some modifications.
-We will aim to hold the test on the third Tuesday and Saturday of each month at rotating AOs.
+We will aim to hold the test on a weekday and Saturday in the third week of each month at rotating AOs.

 Like all F3 workouts, The APEX follows the core principles of F3.
 This test is more than just a workout.
 It’s an opportunity for the PAX to establish a baseline measurement, and have something to set goals with and measure progress, with regard to the 1st F, Fitness.
 For many guys, F3 workouts help push their fitness level higher.
 For a lot of guys, working out multiple times a week may be their consistent routine.
 For others, they may also include pre-runs, rucks, etc. This is all great.
 The two reasons people quit gyms, is either adversity or boredom.
 They either push themselves (or are pushed by a trainer) too hard, and quit due to their inability to handle that high of adversity.
 Or, they get into a routine of doing the same things over and over and over, until they can’t handle the boring nature of their workout routine.
 This insight to why people quit gyms comes from a podcast conversation between Lex Fridman and John Danaher.
 F3 workouts have variety and surprise, which definitely help reduce the potential of boredom.
 For some guys though, they may need a little more of a challenge every once in a while, and this test can help with that.
 Our workouts can be difficult to determine actual physical progress, but having a standardized test to track progress helps with understanding progress made.
 It also helps with understanding your fitness strengths and weaknesses.
 Why do we need to challenge ourselves in this manner though?
 We aren’t Olympic athletes.
 Most of us likely don’t play much by the way of competitive sports any longer.
 So what are we training for?
 We’re training for, and challenging ourselves for life.
 For the hard things in life that are planned or unplanned.
 To help us better overcome the challenges that we are faced, that often times are unexpected.
 This test can be a bit of a mental challenge.
 There are components that suck, and take a good deal of mental strength to push yourself to complete.
 Doing hard things like this only make us better and more capable of handling LIFE.